robwm192/22-dataanddatabases/exercises/ex1/draftAllSlides.md

 # SQLite

-### File format
+## File format

-- Multiple tables, indices, triggers, and views contained in a single disk file
+- Multiple tables, indices, triggers, and views contained in a single disk file.
 - Stable, cross-platform, and backwards compatible
 - SQLite database files are commonly used:
-  - As containers to transfer content between systems
+  - As containers to transfer rich content between systems
   - As a long-term archival format for data
 - Source code is in the public-domain